-A feature film written and directed by Ryerson students is almost complete, but one thing is getting in their way —money.
+A 45-minute film written and directed by Ryerson students is almost complete, but one thing is getting in their way —money.

 All of the work the team has done for their debut film so far has been financed from their not-so-deep student pockets, said Zach Silverstein, Ryerson film studies student and co-director of The Benz.